move-elevator/typo3-login-warning/README.md

 #### Custom Detectors

 > [!TIP]
-> You can implement your own detector by implementing the [`DetectorInterface`](Classes/Detector/DetectorInterface.php) and registering it in the DI container.
+> You can implement your own detector by implementing the [`DetectorInterface`](Classes/Detector/DetectorInterface.php), extending the [`AbstractDetector`](Classes/Detector/AbstractDetector.php) and registering it in the DI container.

 ```yaml
 services: